About Special Prosecutors

 The independent role of the special prosecutor in British Columbia’s justice system is defined by the Crown Counsel Act and is intended to strengthen the independence and impartiality of the exercise of prosecutorial discretion.
 Historically, special prosecutors have been appointed in cases involving cabinet ministers, senior public or ministry officials, senior police officers, or persons in close proximity to these individuals.

 Special prosecutors are appointed from a list of senior and experienced lawyers in private practice.
 Appointments are reviewed every five years.
 The review includes asking the Law Society to conduct searches of its records to determine the standing of lawyers who are proposed as special prosecutors.
 This process ensures a consistent high standard is applied to those cases which are referred to a special prosecutor.
-Only the head of BC’s Prosecution Service – the assistant deputy attorney general of the Criminal Justice Branch of the Ministry of Justice – has authority to appoint a special prosecutor and define the special prosecutor’s mandate.
+Only the head of BC’s Prosecution Service – the assistant deputy attorney general of the Criminal Justice Branch of the Ministry of Attorney General – has authority to appoint a special prosecutor and define the special prosecutor’s mandate.

 Once appointed, special prosecutors are independent of BC’s Prosecution Service.
 Special prosecutors must adhere to the policies of the BC Prosecution Service including the branch’s charge assessment guidelines.
 Where there is a decision to prosecute, the special prosecutor would ordinarily conduct the prosecution and any subsequent appeals.
 If the Attorney General, the deputy attorney general or the assistant deputy attorney general wishes to intervene in the decisions of the special prosecutor, they would have to do so in writing and publish their directions in the BC Gazette, the official public legal record of government notices.